-Researchers who wish to use continuous variables in their analysis instead of these categorized variables will need to apply for access to the confidential CPS-FSS data through the U.S. Census Bureau.
+Researchers who wish to use continuous variables in their analysis, instead of these categorized variables, will need to apply for access to the confidential CPS-FSS data through the U.S. Census Bureau.

-A Spanish-language version of the Food Security Supplement was implemented in the survey instrument beginning in 2014 and continuing through 2019.
-The variable "HUSSPCK1" indicates whether the Spanish-language questionnaire was used for the interview.
-The Spanish-language questionnaire is available on the ERS website.
+A Spanish-language version of the Food Security Supplement was implemented in the survey instrument, beginning in 2014 and continuing through 2021.
+The Spanish-language questionnaire is available on the ERS website.1